Undergraduate policies

 Academic standing

-Students in Watts College of Public Service and Community Solutions are considered to be in good standing for the purpose of retention if they maintain a cumulative GPA of 2.00 or greater in all courses taken at ASU.
+Students in the Watts College of Public Service and Community Solutions are considered to be in good standing for the purpose of retention if they maintain a cumulative GPA of 2.00 or higher in all courses taken at ASU.
 Certain majors within Public Service and Community Solutions may require a progressively higher GPA than 2.00 as a student advances toward their degree.
 These requirements are outlined in the student's major map.

 Changing majors